 &lt;sup>1 In 1994, Delaware enacted legislation that amended §218 by removing a ten-year durational limit for voting trusts.
 69 Del.
 Laws 264 (1994).
-This amendment became effective on July 1, 1994; however, it does not apply to any voting trust agreement, voting agreement or any amendment thereto entered into prior to July 1, 1994 unless (i) the voting trust agreement, voting agreement or amendment thereto had not expired as of July 1, 1994, and (ii) the voting trust agreement, voting agreement or amendment thereto provides that it will or may last beyond the ten-year period formerly permitted under §218 and expressly indicates that the parties intended to be bound by changes in the law increasing the permitted duration of such agreement or amendment.
+This amendment became effective on July 1, 1994; however, it does not apply to any voting trust agreement, voting agreement or any amendment thereto entered into prior to July 1, 1994 unless (1) the voting trust agreement, voting agreement or amendment thereto had not expired as of July 1, 1994, and (2) the voting trust agreement, voting agreement or amendment thereto provides that it will or may last beyond the ten-year period formerly permitted under §218 and expressly indicates that the parties intended to be bound by changes in the law increasing the permitted duration of such agreement or amendment.

-meetings of the stockholders, and these records may be kept on, or by means of, or be in the form of, any information storage device or method or one or more electronic network or database (including the use of blockchain technology), provided that the records so kept can be converted into clearly legible paper form within a reasonable time (§224).
-Maryland (§2-111(a)(2)) provides that each corporation shall keep minutes of the proceedings of its stockholders; these records may be in written form or in any other form that can be converted within a reasonable time into written form for visual inspection (§2-111(b)).
-Maryland also provides that the president or other executive officer shall prepare annually a statement of the affairs of the corporation, which includes a balance sheet and a financial statement of operations for the preceding fiscal year (§2-313(a)).
+the bylaws (§2-501; §211(a)).
+Maryland provides that, unless the charter or bylaws provide otherwise, the board of directors has the sole power to fix the record date for determining stockholders entitled to request a special meeting of the stockholders and the record date for determining stockholders entitled to notice of and to vote at the meeting and the date, time and place, if any, and the means of remote communication, if any, by which stockholders and proxy holders may be considered present in person and may vote at the special meeting (§2-502(e)).
+Delaware $(\S142(a))$ provides that an officer of the corporation shall record the proceedings of meetings of the stockholders, and these records may be kept on, or by means of, or be in the form of, any information storage device or method or one or more electronic network or database (including the use of blockchain technology), provided that the records so kept can be converted into clearly legible paper form within a reasonable time ( $\S224$ ).
+Maryland ( $\S2-111(a)(2)$ ) provides that each corporation shall keep minutes of the proceedings of its stockholders; these records may be in written form or in any other form that can be converted within a reasonable time into written form for visual inspection (§2-111(b)).
+Maryland also provides that the president or other executive officer shall prepare annually a statement of the affairs of the corporation, which includes a balance sheet and a financial statement of operations for the preceding fiscal year ( $\S2-313(a)$ ).